Mathematics and art: Illustrating mathematics

 Artists, however, do not necessarily take geometry literally.
 As Douglas Hofstadter writes in his 1980 reflection on human thought, Gödel, Escher, Bach, by way of (among other things) the mathematics of art: "The difference between an Escher drawing and non-Euclidean geometry is that in the latter, comprehensible interpretations can be found for the undefined terms, resulting in a comprehensible total system, whereas for the former, the end result is not reconcilable with one's conception of the world, no matter how long one stares at the pictures."
 Hofstadter discusses the seemingly paradoxical lithograph Print Gallery by M. C. Escher; it depicts a seaside town containing an art gallery which seems to contain a painting of the seaside town, there being a "strange loop, or tangled hierarchy" to the levels of reality in the image.
 The artist himself, Hofstadter observes, is not seen; his reality and his relation to the lithograph are not paradoxical.
 The image's central void has also attracted the interest of mathematicians Bart de Smit and Hendrik Lenstra, who propose that it could contain a Droste effect copy of itself, rotated and shrunk; this would be a further illustration of recursion beyond that noted by Hofstadter.

 Analysis of art history

 Algorithmic analysis of images of artworks, for example using X-ray fluorescence spectroscopy, can reveal information about art.
 Such techniques can uncover images in layers of paint later covered over by an artist; help art historians to visualize an artwork before it cracked or faded; help to tell a copy from an original, or distinguish the brushstroke style of a master from those of his apprentices.

-Jackson Pollock's drip painting style has a definite fractal dimension; among the artists who may have influenced Pollock's controlled chaos, Max Ernst painted Lissajous figures directly by swinging a punctured bucket of paint over a canvas.
+The 20th century Dadaist artist Max Ernst painted Lissajous figures directly by swinging a punctured bucket of paint over a canvas.
+He had himself photographed in the act of making the mathematical figures in New York in 1942.
+He suspended the paint container by a string from a second string, which was in turn attached at two points to a rod.
+He allowed the container to swing freely over a square sheet to create the artwork, while he sat nearby, dressed in a suit and tie, watching the process.
+Ernst was the first to introduce the use of this semi-automatic form of drip painting (also called "oscillation"), which he popularised.
+He applied the technique to multiple paintings during his artistic career, including his 1942 works The Bewildered Planet, Surrealism and Painting, and Young Man Intrigued by the Flight of a Non-Euclidean Fly, and his 1970 work Green Zone.
+Lissajous figures later featured repeatedly in early computer art.
+Ernst's use of the mathematical technique likely influenced Jackson Pollock's drip painting style.
+Pollock's paintings have a definite fractal dimension of controlled chaos.